snagaraj0/Hi-C/README.md

 ### Optimization of Spark Settings

 We have found that found that setting the number of spark executor instances equal to the number of worker nodes/machines on your cluster produces optimal results.
 Furthermore, we have found that when using smaller numbers of cores(< 100) performance was optimized with 2-3 parallel search threads in the mapper-specific options.
 At larger numbers of cores(> 100), we found that 1-2 parallel search threads worked optimally.
-If you are familiar wiht Spark, you can also edit your spark-defaults.conf file and specify the spark.executor.cores parameter for further optimization.
+If you are familiar with Spark, you can also edit your spark-defaults.conf file and specify the spark.executor.cores parameter for further optimization.

 ### Validation Scripts